cbourke/CSE-FLC/handbook/readme.md

 -   MyRed -- <https://myred.nebraska.edu> is typically used for rosters
     and final grades but there is a lot more data that is accessible in this system.
-Visit with a department secretary for getting additional access.
+Visit with School staff for getting additional access.

 -   Firefly -- <https://firefly.nebraska.edu/> is used for HR-related
     items including pay check inquiries, tax information, benefits, etc.

-## Software & Technology Resources
+## Software, Technology Resources

 Information Technology Services (ITS, <https://its.unl.edu/>) offers a wide array of software solutions and services.
 A comprehensive catalog